zofe/rapyd-livewire/README.md

 example of out of the box module structure you can use after installing rapyd.

 - You can create "Modules" folder in you app/ directory of your laravel application.
-- Then you can create your Module Folders i.e.: `Blog`
+- Then you can create your Module Folder i.e.: `Blog`
 - Livewire components will be searched in the `Components` subfolder
 - You can refer to the views in your module using intuitive shortcut i.e.: `blog::Articles.views.articles_edit`
 - Inside your Module folder you can reply (if needed) the laravel application folder structure (controllers, migrations, jobs, etc..)